PAMunb/svfa/docs-metrics/taintbench/taintbench-experiment-II.md

+#### TAINTBENCH metrics - Experiment II

+This case emulates **Experiment 3 - TB3** that configures:
+>For each benchmark app, a list of sources and sinks defined in this app is used to configure all tools.
+Each tool analyzes each benchmark app with the associated list of sources and sinks

+### SUMMARY

 |                    APK                     | Expected | Actual | Status | TP  | FP  | Precision | Recall | F-score |
 |:------------------------------------------:|:--------:|:------:|:------:|:---:|:---:|:---------:|:------:|:-------:|
 |                 backflash                  |    13    |   17   | FAILED | 13  |  4  |   0.76    |  1.00  |  0.87   |